tjeon015/2021Fall_finals/README.md

 Keep all the listed files and folders in the same directory.
 Run the "IS 597 Final Project combined.ipynb" to observe the analysis.
 The functions will be called from the "data_analysis_function.py" file.

+## Conclusion from the Analysis:
+### Hypothesis 1
+In this first analysis, we were able to determine a strong relationship between specific economic factors and global fertility rates.
+The gross domestic product as well as the income per capita of a nation has a strong correlation with the rate at which fertility rates are changing within that nation.
+However, we also determined that inflation rates do not correlate with fertility rates and do not appear to have a relationship.
+Therefore, we generally agree with the statement made by the author that fertility rates are lower in "industrialized" or "developed" nations due to two points of evidence:
+1. Countries with higher economic rankings appear to have overall lower fertility rates than countries with lower economic rankings.
+2. Fertility rates within a country appear to decrease as GDP and income per capita of a nation increase.